vadim4web/layout_git_js_ts_basics/README.md

-# DevIT Team Test Tasks Repository
+# Layout, Git, JavaScript, and TypeScript Basics Repository

-Welcome to the DevIT Team Test Tasks repository!
-This repository contains a collection of test tasks and solutions for various development disciplines.
+Welcome to the Layout, Git, JavaScript, and TypeScript Basics repository!
+This repository features a collection of test tasks and solutions in various development areas.

 Here you'll find tasks related to Git, HTML/CSS, JavaScript, and more.
 Each task is organized in its own subfolder with detailed descriptions and implementations.